-That’s not to say the new administration can’t make conditions worse–and we should expect they will and without remorse because they are a ruthless pack–especially for marine and wildlife with their non-climate change believing, anti-health, anti-regulation, pro-Ag-Gag, anti-clean energy, pro-fossil fuel policies but there also reaches a tipping point where abuse of power and transparent attempts to conceal the truth backfire and cause people to take a stand where they would otherwise be indifferent.
-Look no further than the public backlash over Ag-Gag laws and Anita’s trial as evidence.
+That’s not to say the new administration can’t make conditions worse–and we should expect they will and without remorse, because they are a ruthless pack–especially for aquatic and wildlife with their non-climate change believing, anti-health, anti-regulation, pro-Ag-Gag, anti-clean energy, pro-fossil fuel policies, but there also reaches a tipping point where abuse of power and transparent attempts to conceal the truth backfire and cause people to take a stand where they would otherwise be indifferent.
+Look no further than the public backlash over Ag-Gag laws as evidence.

-But who are the real drivers of ingenuity and progress in American history though?
-Did President Hayes invent the lightbulb or was it Thomas Edison?
+But who are the real drivers of ingenuity and progress in American history, though?
+Did President Hayes invent the lightbulb, or was it Thomas Edison?
 Did President Nixon create Tofurky–saving millions of animals’ lives–or was it American hero Seth Tibbott?
-Did President Ford revolutionize technology or was it Bill Gates and Steve Jobs?
-Did President Reagan start PETA or was it Alex Pacheco and Ingrid Newkirk?
-Did President Obama invent Just Cookie Dough or was it Josh Balk and Josh Tetrick?
-(Props to Thomas Jefferson for inventing the swivel chair though.)
+Did President Ford revolutionize technology, or was it Bill Gates and Steve Jobs?
+Did President Reagan start PETA , or was it Ingrid Newkirk?
+Did President Obama invent Just Egg, or was it Josh Balk and Josh Tetrick?
+(Props to Thomas Jefferson for inventing the swivel chair, though.)

 And then there’s you.
-Has a president ever stopped you from passing out a leaflet, sharing a veg recipe, organizing a protest, or making a donation?
+Has a president ever stopped you from advocating for a cause?

 What would Franklin, Washington, Adams, and Jefferson say about this election result?
-They would surely be disheartened but they would expect us to exercise the constitutional freedoms they guaranteed us and preserve our democracy.
+They would be disheartened, but they would expect us to exercise the constitutional freedoms they guaranteed us and preserve our democracy.
 And that is what we must commit ourselves to do.
 Relentlessly.

 The real agents of progress will be companies like Beyond Meat and Hampton Creek inspiring iconic competitors to enter the plant-based food market, the Physicians Committee for Responsible Medicine putting a focus on health and compassion, the Animal Legal Defense Fund using the legal system to protect animals, organizations like Compassion Over Killing exposing the animal agriculture industry with their undercover investigations, and innovative farm sanctuaries and humane education programs like Blackberry Creek Farm Animal Sanctuary and the Factory Farming Awareness Coalition, respectively.

-Government doesn’t have the solution to every problem nor should we rely on them for it.
-The Humane League doesn’t require government approval to negotiate a deal with animal agriculture companies to create more humane conditions for animals or to end the cruel practice of culling baby chicks.
+The government doesn’t have the solution to every problem, nor should we rely on them for it.
+The Humane League doesn’t require government approval to negotiate a deal with animal agriculture companies to create more humane conditions for animals or end the cruel practice of culling baby chicks.
 Poplar Spring Animal Sanctuary doesn’t need USDA approval to rescue farmed animals.
 And millions of advocates don’t need a president to approve their grassroots advocacy to inspire people to eat plant-based food.
 The greatness of America is most apparent in ordinary people’s acts of extraordinary genius and kindness.
 That is America.

 Will more animals likely suffer and die as a result of this election?
 Probably.
 But the movement will continue to achieve historic victories too–and maybe public opinion will shift so significantly in the face of such disregard for the most defenseless among us and our planet that compassion will rise.